-‘Babe’ Star James Cromwell Arrested At SeaWorld During PETA Protest
+#Babe Actor James Cromwell Arrested At #SeaWorld

 — SeaWorld Tyler ???? (@SeaWorldTyler) July 24, 2017

 James Cromwell, 77, will soon have to serve his sentence of one week in jail in New York for refusing to pay fines associated with a power plant protest.
-Cromwell, who is a New York resident, was fined$250 along with three other protesters who staged a sit-in and charged with obstruction of traffic, a violation.
+Cromwell, who is a New York resident, was fined $250 along with three other protesters who staged a sit-in and charged with obstruction of traffic, a violation.
 The other protesters have paid their fines, but Cromwell is refusing.

 Cromwell was hoping that the others would refuse to pay the fines.